Kardelio/LangDrop/README.md

 * Changed the UI abit to make it look better
 * Added swaying motion in motion layout with falling word.
 Nice

+#### Commit 9
+The Android Fragment UI test have been added.
+I have added in a bunch of useful functions (including matchers) and have written the UI tests to quickly and through an automated method see if the UI components act as they should.
+I also added a few more tests to the viewmodel and move the speed control of the falling text to be within the viewmodel so it could be mocked at the UI test level.
+I have added some screen shots above and will now push to github in order to test the urls work.

 ### If I had more time...
 TODO